The flamenco dream of a Sevillian girl

 The path to dance

 Time passed and the girl grew up, but her dream never faded.
-While others looked for new games, she tapped her feet, imitating the rhythms she had memorized since childhood.
-While others listened to popular songs, she remained trapped in the wailing of cante jondo, in those voices that seemed to come from the depths of the earth.
+While others sought new games, she tapped her feet, imitating the rhythms she had memorized since childhood.
+While others listened to popular songs, she remained captivated by the laments of flamenco, by those voices that seemed to rise from the very depths of the earth.

 The academy: a shared dream